-What is it?
+What is Quark?

-But No!
-This Quark is a very common cheese in Europe and especially Germany.
+The name sounds like something from outer space or someone Dr. Spock would have been familiar with on his home planet or perhaps something out of my physics class.
+But no, this Quark is a very common cheese in Europe and especially Germany.
 Little known of in the US but becoming popular as its availability increases here.
 Better yet, make it right in your kitchen.

 Quark is a fresh cheese of European origin.
 It is a mild creamy cheese without the sour taste of yogurt.
 It is a soft un-aged cheese and is not the same thing as cream cheese or cottage cheese.
 It is also distinct from ricotta because ricotta is made from scalded whey.
 It usually has much lower fat content than cream cheeses and has no salt added.